KacobJeith/jacobkeith.com/_posts/2016-10-11-Desktop-Build.md

 date: 2016-10-11
 ---

 After a week waiting in eager anticipation, all my computer parts have arrived, and my first custom-built computer is all put together.
 So far I'm ecstatic with the result.
+[Nanotronics Imaging](http://www.nanotronics.co)

 <div class="container">
   <h3>Breakdown of my new build: </h3>